kmhabib71/slamOffer/MANUAL_TESTING_CHECKLIST.md

   - [ ] `daily_limit: 1`
   - [ ] `generations_today: 0`

-**Result:** ✅ PASS / ❌ FAIL
+**Result:** ✅ PASS
-**Notes:** 1.
-This is what I see when first signup:
-{"\_id":{"$oid":"68735398b27fa1ddbd23266f"},"email":"km.habibs@gmail.com","name":"Km.
-Habib","image":"https://lh3.googleusercontent.com/a/ACg8ocL8StFndFCVooLwk3mRlJ7m2hKTWzriR8YIn0l2M7Y3Jjnwg3DE=s96-c","emailVerified":{"$date":{"$numberLong":"1752388504302"}},"role":"user","subscription_tier":"free","credits_remaining":{"$numberInt":"3"},"total_offers_generated":{"$numberInt":"0"},"daily_generation_count":{"$numberInt":"0"},"purchased_offers_count":{"$numberInt":"0"},"created_at":{"$date":{"$numberLong":"1752388504302"}},"updated_at":{"$date":{"$numberLong":"1752388504302"}},"createdAt":{"$date":{"$numberLong":"1752388504302"}},"updatedAt":{"$date":{"$numberLong":"1752388504302"}}}
-Is it okay this inital signup with google lacks these three and still application will work fine? though don't know now what what about rest, take note for rest test aswell:

-- [ ] `credits_remaining: 3`
-  - [ ] `daily_limit: 1`
-  - [ ] `generations_today: 0`

-2. Is it ok after manual signup its showing login to login which is working fine or should we straight login then with signup and direct user to dashboard page?
+**Notes:**

-3. Should I add security system like "Verification code sent to your email, put it here, verify button" then give access to dashboard page else no access to dashboard, initally will it reduce user access to the platform or add later this, or if we don't add it hacker can easily create so many users from the signin and signup, we need decide it for security also user conversion rate perspective.
+1. Should I add security system like "Verification code sent to your email, put it here, verify button" then give access to dashboard page else no access to dashboard, initally will it reduce user access to the platform or add later this, or if we don't add it hacker can easily create so many users from the signin and signup, we need decide it for security also user conversion rate perspective.

 ### Test 1.2: Existing User Login